openharmony/docs/en/application-dev/task-management/continuous-task.md

 - **Quantity restrictions**: A UIAbility (ServiceAbility in the FA model) can request only one continuous task at a time.
 If a UIAbility has a running continuous task, it can request another one only after the running task is finished.
 If an application needs to request multiple continuous tasks at the same time, it must create multiple UIAbilities.
 After a UIAbility requests a continuous task, all the processes of the application are not suspended.

 - **Running restrictions**: The system verifies continuous tasks on mobile phones.
    - Scenario 1: If an application requests a continuous task but does not execute or has finished the task of the requested type, the system performs certain control.
-For example, if the system detects that an application has requested a continuous task of the AUDIO_PLAYBACK type but does not play audio, the system terminates the application process.
+For example, if the system detects that an application has requested a continuous task of the AUDIO_PLAYBACK type but does not play audio, the system cancels the continuous task.
    - Scenario 2: If an application does not request a continuous task of a given type but executes such a continuous task, the system performs certain control.
 For example, if the system detects that an application requests a continuous task of the AUDIO_PLAYBACK type, but the application is playing audio (corresponding to the AUDIO_PLAYBACK type) and recording (corresponding to the AUDIO_RECORDING type), the system performs control on the application.
    - Scenario 3: If the background load of the process that runs a continuous task is higher than the corresponding typical load for a long period of time, the system performs certain control.

 > **NOTE**
 >
 > The application shall proactively cancel a continuous task when it is finished.
 Otherwise, the system will forcibly cancel the task.
 For example, when a user taps the UI to pause music playback, the application must cancel the continuous task in a timely manner.
 When the user taps the UI again to continue music playback, the application needs to request a continuous task.
+>
+> When an application that plays audio stops a continuous task in the background, it must suspend or stop the audio stream.
+Otherwise, the application will be forcibly terminated by the system.

 ## Available APIs